 The Guilford County School District has designated items to be included in directory information in the STUDENT RECORDS Policy JR. Parents/guardians or eligible students may refuse to permit the designation of any or all of the categories of personally identifiable information with respect to that student as directory information.
-The parent/guardian or eligible student must inform the Guilford County School District in writing within thirty days of the opening of school each year that such personally identifiable information is not to be designated as directory information with respect to that student and should not be released without their prior consent.
+The parent/guardian or eligible student must inform the Guilford County School District in writing within thirty days of the opening of school each year that such personally identifiable information is not to be designated as directory information with respect to that student as directory information with respect to that student as directory information with respect to that student and should not be released without their prior consent.
 If a parent/guardian or eligible student waits until after this time period has elapsed, the Guilford County Schools will honor such requests for future disclosures.